luoluoqixi/purrmd/app/docs/guide/feature-configs.md

   - `'click'` Click to open the link
   - `'none'` Do not open the link

-- `clickToOpenInSource` How to open links in preview mode:
+- `clickToOpenInPreview` How to open links in preview mode:
   - `'controlOrCommand'` Hold Control or Command key and click to open the link
   - `'click'` Click to open the link
   - `'none'` Do not open the link